microsoft/fhir-server/docs/TerminologyOperations.md

 You can use a `GET` request to validate a code that is part of a ValueSet or CodeSystem that is already loaded into a FHIR server: `https://{LocalHost}/{ValueSet or CodeSystem}/{ResourceID}/$validate-code?system={system}&code={code}&display={optionalDisplay}`

-If the ValueSet or CodeSystem is not in your FHIR server, then you can use a `POST` request to validate the code: `https://{LocalHost}/{ValueSet or CodeSystem}/$validate-code` and the body of the request must contain a parameters resource with a coding and ValueSet or CodeSystem.
+If the ValueSet or CodeSystem is not in your FHIR server, then you can use a `POST` request to validate the code: `https://{LocalHost}/{ValueSet or CodeSystem}/$validate-code` and the body of the request must contain a parameters resource with a code/coding along with a ValueSet or CodeSystem.

-Example request could be: `https://{external_API_endpoint}/CodeSystem/example/$validate-code?system=http://hl7.org/fhir/CodeSystem/example&code={code}&display={display_code}.

 ## $expand
 [FHIR Documentation on expand](https://www.hl7.org/fhir/valueset-operation-expand.html)